pqpq/shower_controller/README.md

 Red LED to indicate no shower allowed

-Reed switch to override lockout using a magnet?
+Reed switch to reset the unit using a magnet?
 Position this somewhere else?
 Will magnet work through tiles and plasterboard?
+This is a get out of jail free card, and also allows someone else to have a shower while the lockout is still active, if they have the magic touch.

 ### Back panel
 + and - buttons to change time?
 Simpler.
 Possible to use analogue I/P for these to free DIO.